intermine/im-docs/docs/data-model/data-labels.rst

-Configuring and Using Class and Field Labels
+Using Class and Field Labels
 ================================

 The InterMine webapp, and to a limited extent web services, supports the use of labels for classes and fields.
 Unlabelled classes and fields are formatted for enhanced legibility.